algorithmica-org/algorithmica/content/english/hpc/number-theory/cryptography.md

 AES is implemented in hardware.

-## Hash Functions

-Hash functions take an object (a short message, document, image, or basically any binary sequence) and transform it into a fixed-length seemingly random sequence, but in a deterministic way.

-Hash function is any function that is:

-* Computed fast — at least in linear time, that is.
-* Has a limited image — say, 64-bit values.
-* "Deterministically-random": if it takes $n$ different values, then the probability of collision of two random hashes is $\frac{1}{n}$ and can't be predicted well without knowing the hash function.

-One good test is that can't create a collision in any better time than by birthday paradox.
-Square root of the hash space.

-* Checksums.
-* Hash tables.
-Memoisation.
-* Locality-sensitive hashing

-### Cryptographic

-SHA-1, MD5

-Passwords.
-There are special hash functions that have a parameter associated with it.

-Salt and pepper.
-Dictionary attack.
-You can precompute a large table of hashes and just join it with a large database.

-### Non-cryptographic

-Identity
-Polynomial
-Chess

-MurMurHash
-CRC32

-### Signatures

-We now know enough to implement digital signatures.

-JWT.
-The principle is the same as with certificates and other documents.
-Instead of carrying.
-It may or may not me encrypted.

-JWT is a new piece of technology.
-You can essentially store whatever you need about the user on their device.
-Now, instead of going to a central database and checking for permisions on every request.
-You can also add "valid for 5 more minutes" to the token.
-Nobody usually even encrypts it.
-The simplest way you can do it is to add a fixed random string to the beginning of the message and calculating a hash of it.

-### Blockchain

-Proof-of-work.
-There are smarter blockchains that actually do something useful for proof of work.

-## Random Number Generation

-We can use iterated hash function for what it's worth.

-Linear congruent generator
-period of LCG

 ## Perfect Security

 Almost all practical cryptography relies on certain assumptions.
 They inevitably leak at least some information about the message.